 Contribute in the great majority of opportunities available.

-A student must achieve 100 ‘service points’ at/or for the school within one year.
+A student must give at least 80 hours of service for the school within one year.
 Examples of ways to earn points are: coaching, refereeing, Peer Support leader, technical support.

 Merit awards are given to students who have achieved at a high level in their sporting or cultural code but have not met all the criteria for Colours.